LoginRadius/engineering-portal/content/guest-post/securing-php-api-with-jwt/index.md

 ```

 ### Validating JWT

 If you've followed along until here, everything should be working fine.
 Now, let's begin with validating the JWT.

-To assist us with this operation, you've previously added the composer's autoloader function.
+To get help with this operation, you've previously added the composer's autoloader function.
 You'll now use the `preg match` function to extract the token from the Bearer header.
 For this extraction, you'll use the `preg match` function and supply a regular expression.

 ```php
 if (! preg_match('/Bearer\s(\S+)/', $_SERVER['HTTP_AUTHORIZATION'], $matches)) {